 Several other parts of the city in the suburbs have also come to a grinding halt and remain inaccessible due to flooding.
-The Indian Meteorological Department (IMD) has issued red alerts for Mumbai and coastal areas across Maharashtra for the next 6-7 days, with predictions of extreme rainfall conditions for Mumbai suburban.
-With high tides rolling in later today and tonight, waterlogging could get worse.
+The Indian Meteorological Department (IMD) has issued red alerts for Mumbai and other districts across Maharashtra for the next 5 days, with predictions of extreme rainfall conditions for the Mumbai metropolitan.
+With high tides rolling in later tonight on August 18, waterlogging could get worse.

 Mumbai Waterlogging – railway services and road closures